Albert O. Hirschman: Work

-His first major contribution was in the area of development economics with the 1958 book The Strategy of Economic Development.
+Hirschman's first major contribution was in the area of development economics with the 1958 book The Strategy of Economic Development.
 Here he emphasized the need for unbalanced growth.
-He argued that disequilibria should be encouraged to stimulate growth and help mobilize resources, because developing countries are short of decision-making skills.
+He argued that disequilibria should be encouraged to stimulate growth and help mobilize resources and that developing countries are short of decision-making skills.
 Key to this was encouraging industries with many linkages to other firms.
 He argued against "Big Push" approaches to development, such as those advocated by Paul Rosenstein-Rodan.

 In the 1960s, Hirschman praised the works of Peruvian intellectuals José Carlos Mariátegui and Víctor Raúl Haya de la Torre, stating "paradoxically, the most ambitious attempt to theorize the revolution of Latin American society arose in a country that to date has experienced very little social change: I am talking about Peru and the writings of Haya de la Torre and Mariátegui".
-He helped develop the hiding hand principle in his 1967 essay The principle of the hiding hand,.
+He helped develop the hiding hand principle in his 1967 essay The principle of the hiding hand.

-His later work was in political economy, where he advanced two schemata.
-In Exit, Voice, and Loyalty (1970) he described the three basic possible responses to decline in firms or polities (quitting, speaking up, staying quiet).
-The second describes the basic arguments made by conservatives (perversity, futility and jeopardy) in The Rhetoric of Reaction (1991).
+His later work was in political economy.
+In Exit, Voice, and Loyalty (1970) he described the three basic possible responses to decline in firms or polities: quitting, speaking up, and staying quiet.
+He characterized three types of arguments typically made by conservatives, arguments from perversity, futility, and jeopardy, in The Rhetoric of Reaction (1991).

-In The Passions and the Interests Hirschmann recounts a history of the ideas laying the intellectual groundwork for capitalism.
+In The Passions and the Interests (1977) Hirschman recounted a history of the ideas laying the intellectual groundwork for capitalism.
 He describes how thinkers in the seventeenth and eighteenth centuries embraced the sin of avarice as an important counterweight to humankind's destructive passions.
 Capitalism was promoted by thinkers including Montesquieu, Sir James Steuart, and Adam Smith as repressing the passions for "harmless" commercial activities.
 Hirschman noted that terms including "vice" and "passion" gave way to "such bland terms" as "advantage" and "interest."
 Hirschman described it as the book he most enjoyed writing.
 According to Hirschman biographer Jeremy Adelman, it reflected Hirschman's political moderation, a challenge to reductive accounts of human nature by economists as a "utility-maximizing machine" as well as Marxian or communitarian "nostalgia for a world that was lost to consumer avarice."

 Herfindahl–Hirschman Index

 In 1945, Hirschman proposed a market concentration index which was the square root of the sum of the squares of the market share of each participant in the market.
 In 1950, Orris C. Herfindahl proposed a similar index (but without the square root), apparently unaware of the prior work.
-Thus, it is usually referred to as the Herfindahl–Hirschman Index.
+Thus, it is usually referred to as the Herfindahl–Hirschman index.